 It is believed that Tulsidas was the reincarnation of Valmiki.
 According to the Hindu scripture Bhavishyottar Purana, Lord Shiva had described to his wife Parvati that how Valmiki will incarnate in the Kal Yuga.

-According to the sources, it is considered that the Hanuman was used to go to Valmiki to hear him singing the Ramayana.
-After the triumph of Lord Rama over Ravana, Hanuman was continued to worship the Rama at Himalayas.
+According to the sources, it is considered that the Hanuman use to go to Valmiki to hear him singing the Ramayana.
+After the triumph of Lord Rama over Ravana, Hanuman continued to worship the Rama in the Himalayas.

 Rambola (Tulsidas) was given the Virakta Diksha (known as Vairagi initiation) and got the new name, Tulsidas.
 His Upanayana was performed by the Narharidas at Ayodhya when he was just of 7 years old.
 He started his first learning at the Ayodhya.
 He mentioned in his epic the Ramcharitmanas that his guru narrated him the Ramayana over and over again.
 He came to the sacred city Varanasi when he was just 15–16 years old and got the knowledge of Sanskrit grammar, Hindu literature and philosophy, four Vedas, six Vedangas, Jyotisha from his guru Shesha Sanatana at the Panchaganga Ghat in Varanasi.

 After study, he came back to his birthplace, Chitrakuta by the permission of his Guru.
 He started to live in his family home and narrating the story of Ramayana.